Teena Marie: Early life

+Career

-1979–1982: Gordy era
+1976–1982: Gordy era

-In 1976, Brockert (as the lead singer of a band she had assembled, which included long-time friend Mickey Boyce) gained an introduction to Motown Records staff producer Hal Davis (best known for his work with Brenda Holloway and the Jackson 5).
+In 1976, Brockert, as the lead singer of a band she had assembled, which included long-time friend Mickey Boyce, gained an introduction to Motown Records staff producer Hal Davis, best known for his work with Brenda Holloway and the Jackson 5.
 It led to an audition for a film about orphans that was being developed by Motown.
 The project was shelved, but label boss Berry Gordy, impressed with her singing but having no need for a musical group, decided to sign her as a solo act.

 Tina recorded unreleased material with a number of different producers over the next few years, before being spotted by labelmate Rick James, who was immediately impressed with her sound.
-Some of Tina's earlier, unreleased material has since been made available on the compilation album First Class Love: Rare Tee.
+Some of Tina's earlier, unreleased material has been made available on the compilation album First Class Love: Rare Tee.
 At the time, James, already established as a successful recording artist, was on tap to produce for Diana Ross but changed his mind and decided to work with Brockert, instead.

 The result was her debut album release, Wild and Peaceful.
-The album was, at one point, due to be credited to "Teena Tryson", but ultimately was put out under "Teena Marie", the name by which she would be known throughout her remaining career.
-It scored Teena Marie her first top-ten R&B hit, "I'm a Sucker for Your Love" (#8 R&B Singles Chart), a duet with James.
+The album was, at one point, due to be credited to "Teena Tryson", but ultimately was put out under "Teena Marie", the name by which she was known throughout her remaining career.
+It scored Teena Marie her first top-ten R&B hit "I'm a Sucker for Your Love" (#8 R&B Singles Chart), a duet with James.

 Neither the album nor its packaging had her picture on it, and many radio programmers assumed she was black during the earliest months of her career.
 This myth was disproved when she performed her debut hit with James on Soul Train in 1979, becoming the show's first white female guest.
-(She would appear on the show eight more times, more than any other white act.)
+She appeared on the show eight more times, more than any other white act.

-Her second album, Lady T (1980), featured her portrait on the cover, and is also noted for having production from Richard Rudolph (the widower of R&B singer Minnie Riperton).
+In 1980, her album Lady T, featured her portrait on the cover.
+It is noted for having production from Richard Rudolph, the widower of R&B singer Minnie Riperton.
 Teena Marie had asked Berry Gordy to contact Rudolph and secure his input, as Rick James was unavailable, and she felt unprepared to be sole producer of her own material.
-Rudolph had intended for a song he penned, "Now That I Have You", for his wife Minnie Riperton, but offered it to Teena Marie for Lady T. Rudolph also co-composed the single "Behind The Groove", which reached number 21 on the R&B singles chart and No. 6 on the U.K. singles chart in 1980.
-The song would also be included on the soundtrack of Grand Theft Auto: Vice City on the Fever 105 radio station.
+Rudolph had intended for "Now That I Have You", a song he penned, for his wife Minnie Riperton, but offered it to Teena Marie for Lady T. Rudolph co-composed the single "Behind the Groove", which reached number 21 on the R&B singles chart and No. 6 on the U.K. singles chart in 1980.
+The song was included on the soundtrack of Grand Theft Auto: Vice City on the Fever 105 radio station.